benthillerkus/db_migrations_with_multiverse_time_travel/README.md

 The app code doesn't know the state that the database is in.
 And it doesn't know how to bring it back into a state in which it can work with the database again.

 > [!IMPORTANT]
-> _Db Migrations with Multiverse Timetravel_ addresses that problem by storing the information required to downgrade the database (like SQL code) inside of the database itself.
+> _Db Migrations with Multiverse time_travel_ addresses that problem by storing the information required to downgrade the database (like SQL code) inside of the database itself.
 >
 > So it can first migrate the database back to a state that the app code knows how to work with.
 And then use the app code to run the remaining migrations.

 ## When should I not use this package?

-You should **only** use _Db Migrations with Multiverse Timetravel_ when working with app/embedded/edge databases.
+You should **only** use _Db Migrations with Multiverse time_travel_ when working with app/embedded/edge databases.
 That is databases that are only being accessed by a single instance of your app code.

 You should **not** use this for live databases (perhaps running on a server[^1]) that are being accessed by multiple clients.